8AM (song)

 "8AM" is the second maxi-single by Japanese rock band Coldrain.
 It was released on April 8, 2009 as the second single from their debut studio album Final Destination via VAP.

-"8AM" was preceeded by the lead single "Fiction", which were both recorded at Studio Sonorous Audio in Tokyo, Japan.
+"8AM" was preceded by the lead single "Fiction", which were both recorded at Studio Sonorous Audio in Tokyo, Japan.
 Unlike "Fiction", the maxi-single included a DVD of live recordings, including the lead single "Fiction" and its B-side "Come Awake", as well as album track "Painting" and the attached music video for "8AM".
 The live recordings took place at a concert at Club Upset in Nagoya on 26 December 2008.

 "8AM" was used as the ending theme for the anime Hajime no Ippo: New Challenger.

 In 2024, the song was remastered and re-released as part of Final Destination (XV Re:Recorded), which was re-recorded for the album's fifteenth anniversary.

 Track listing

 All lyrics written by Masato Hayakawa, all music written by Masato Hayakawa and Ryo Yokochi.